-3.2 Who are Family Hubs for?
+Who are Family Hubs for?

-The stated objective for Family Hubs (quoted above) would require an allocations policy that prioritised more vulnerable families for accommodation in Family Hubs - these are the families where the need for stability, needs assessment and support planning, and on-site access to services is greatest.
-However, if the objective of Hubs is to maximise the exits from homelessness, then families whose homelessness is primarily caused by economic issues would be prioritised for allocations, as they will move on more quickly.
+The stated objectives for Family Hubs would also imply that more vulnerable families be prioritised for accommodation in Family Hubs - these are the families where the need for stability, needs assessment and support planning, and on-site access to services is greatest.
+However, it could also be argued that there is merit in using Hubs to maximise exits for families whose homelessness is primarily caused by economic issues.